slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 Here is my brief perspective on advising.

 - I want to work on high-impact problems in robotics, and especially robotic manipulation.
 Whenever possible, projects and/or papers should show a real world demonstration of a robot adjusting its environment.
 I am less interested in projects which eke out small improvements on benchmarks.
+- For presenting research, our target conferences are ICRA, IROS, RSS, and CoRL, though we will consider other venues as appropriate (such as machine learning conferences).
 - Unless we are legally forbidden from doing so, all papers/projects will have code, data, and other supplementary material available to help with reproducing results.
 - I am a very hands-on advisor who actively works closely with all lab members.
   I am available for regular or impromptu in-person meetings, and am available on the lab's Slack for additional communication.
 - I want my students to be successful and will support academic, industry, or other career paths.
 I will regularly discuss with students about how to facilitate their career growth.
+I encourage PhD students to have 1-3 internships at top industry labs.
 - I will follow a code of conduct which includes an anti-harassment policy.
   I share the policy with lab members and ask that they follow it as well.
 As per the policy, if you meet with me, you can expect me to conduct myself professionally in our interactions both within the lab and outside of it.
 - Students should feel welcomed to challenge me.
 If a lab policy is not working, or if my research suggestion does not make sense, say so.

 If this all sounds good, please apply to work with me!